 What is the Balanced Scorecard process?

 Business executives always use a combination of several tools.
 There are frameworks that address the problem of strategic planning and execution: Hoshin Kanri, 7-S, OKRs, Business Model Generation (see the book by Yves Pigneur and Alexander Osterwald).
-And for sure there are many more supporting tools like SWOT, gap analysis, risk assessment, etc. In practice there is always a mix of different business tools.
+And for sure, there are many more supporting tools like SWOT, gap analysis, risk assessment, etc. In practice, there is always a mix of different business tools.

-A common sense note: before getting to the automation tools you need to be sure about your strategy and business goals.
+A common sense note: before getting to the automation tools, you need to be sure about your strategy and business goals.

-According to our informal surveys the biggest challenge is motivation to start using and keep using the Balanced Scorecard.
+According to our informal surveys, the biggest challenge is motivation to start using and keep using the Balanced Scorecard.
 In this article we discussed how to solve the problem.
 Another big challenge is to find proper performance measures (see the next question).

-First, it is a good idea to understand the difference between metrics, measures, KPIs.
+First, it is a good idea to understand the difference between metrics, measures, and KPIs.
 The biggest mistake would be to take performance indicators from some list on the Internet.
 Instead, focus first on the business goals, and indicators will appear naturally.
 Here is the process for the KPIs that we recommend.

 What does Balanced Scorecard cascading mean?